Sparse Bayesian mass-mapping with uncertainties: local credible intervals: Introduction

 Many convergence inversion techniques have been considered \citep[\textit{e.g.}][]{[29],[6],[3],[15],[22]} though the simplest, most direct method in the planar setting is that of Kaiser-Squires (KS) inversion \citep{[5]}.
 Though these methods often produce reliable estimates of $\kappa$, they all either lack principled statistical uncertainties on their reconstructions or make strong assumptions of Gaussianity (which heavily degrades the quality of non-Gaussian information in particular).

+For example, Wiener filtering \citep[see \textit{e.g}][]{Horowitz2018} directly adopts Gaussian priors which are more explicit assumptions of Gaussianity.
+Other approaches, such as the KS method recover a noisy convergence estimate which is post-processed \textit{via} convolution with a Gaussian kernel, which promotes Gaussianity.

+On large scales the lensing information is primarly Gaussian in nature, though on smaller scales (at higher resolutions) there becomes a non-neglibile non-Gaussian contribution which encodes information about baryonic interactions and clustering amongst other non-linear effects.
+Analysis of such effects is expected \citep{[23]} to provide competitive and more importantly complementary constraints on cosmological parameters -- in particular parameters related closely to dark matter such as $\sigma_8$ and $\Omega_M$.
+Consequently, mapping techniques which preserve the non-Gaussian information content are a crucial step forward for dark matter analysis \textit{via} weak gravitational lensing.

 In previous work \citep{[M1]} we presented a new sparse hierarchical Bayesian formalism for reconstructing the convergence field.
 This not only regularizes the ill-posed inverse problem but allows us to explore the Bayesian posterior in order to recover principled uncertainties on our reconstruction.
+It is important to note here that this mathematical framework is entirely general and can be applied for any posterior which belongs to the set of log-concave functions -- of which both sparsity enforcing Laplace type priors and standard Gaussian priors are members.

 Often hierarchical Bayesian inference problems are solved by \textit{Markov Chain Monte Carlo} (MCMC) techniques \citep[see \textit{e.g.}][]{[46]}, which explicitly return a large number of samples from the full posterior distribution \emdash from which one can construct true Bayesian uncertainties.
 Samples of the posterior \textit{via} MCMC algorithms construct theoretically optimal estimates of the posterior (in the limit of a large number of samples), but in practice can be extremely computationally taxing to recover fully.